My rejected manuscript

 5. "In particular, the author states that she accepts clairvoyance as a psi effect but doesn't address why, say, clairvoyance à la DAT plus publication bias shouldn't offer a compelling alternative to her rather complicated mechanism".

-My response: I have suggested that "there most likely exist real psi effects, e.g. telepathy and clairvoyance" worth of investigation, which is far from my stating that I have accepted them as real psi effects.
+My response: I have suggested that there are real psi effects, like telepathy and clairvoyance, worth scientific investigation, which is far from stating that I have accepted them as real psi effects.

-Furthermore, the reviewer prompts to adopt the following non-scientific task: to explain away a purported effect (MicroPK) by invoking another unsubstantiated effect (clairvoyance).
+Furthermore, the reviewer prompts the following non-scientific approach: to explain away a purported effect, MicroPK, by invoking another unsubstantiated effect, clairvoyance.

-Finally, many scientists introduce the R/S analysis and Markovian processes in their research, who do not consider them as complicated.
+Finally, many scientists have introduced R/S analysis and Markovian processes in their research and do not consider them complicated.

 6. "The reasoning (as best I can follow it) goes something like this.
 A rescaled range analysis (RSA) on a subset of RNG data from the PEAR consortium replication finds a Hurst scaling exponent (H) greater than 0.5, and this can be taken as evidence for PK-MP correlations in the data".

-Furthermore, the Rescaled Range analysis, R/S (or RSA as the reviewer labels it) does not provide evidence of a Markovian process (the 'PK-MP', according to the reviewer's tagging), but of possible long-range correlations present in the data sequences, not caused by Mind-Matter Interaction (MicroPK).
+Furthermore, the Rescaled Range analysis, R/S (or RSA as the reviewer labels it), does not provide evidence of a Markovian process (the 'PK-MP' according to the reviewer's tagging) but of possible long-range correlations (trends of persistent deviations from chance) present in the data sequences, not caused by Mind-Matter Interaction (MicroPK), but from errors in reporting data due to human biases (conformity bias).

-The Markovian model was only implemented to introduce a magnifying glass into the inner machinery of the 'MicroPK process', at the level of single trials.
-The model has successfully simulated the main features of the database, i.e. the broadening of data (indicating the presence of Markovian correlations between trials) and its convergence to 50% (indicating that the MicroPK hypothesis is refuted).
+The Markovian model was introduced as a magnifying lens into the inner machinery of the 'MicroPK process' at the level of single trials.
+The model has successfully simulated the main features of the database, (A) the broadening of data (indicating the presence of Markovian correlations between trials - trends of persistent deviations from chance), and (B) its convergence to 50% (trends of persistent deviations from chance having equal strength in both directions).
+Both characteristics refute the MicroPK hypothesis.

-The collective evidence, considering the R/S analysis too, suggests that those long-range correlations present in the data sequences are introduced by "data handling", i.e. conscious or unconscious errors during the collection and reporting of data and not a mind-matter interaction.
+The collective evidence, including the R/S analysis, suggests that the conscious or unconscious errors during data collection and reporting introduced those long-range correlations in the data sequences and not some mind-matter interaction.

 7. "Modelling the PK-MP shows that the effect can produce funnel plots with a large dispersion".

-My response: My analysis does not suggest the presence of a PK effect; Quite to the contrary.
-It shows that there is no MicroPK effect.
+My response: My analysis does not suggest the presence of a PK effect.
+On the contrary, it shows that there is no MicroPK effect.

-Regarding the MP part of the same label, the Markovian model can simulate the funnel plot of a database comprised of the proportion of hits generated by a binary process.
-Such funnel plots can exhibit either larger or narrower dispersion than expected or no deviation from the normal (see Fig. 5).
+Regarding the MP part of the same label the reviewer used, the Markovian model can simulate the funnel plot of a database consisting of the proportion of hits generated by a binary process.
+Such funnel plots can exhibit either larger or narrower dispersion than expected, as well as the scatter of random data {see Fig. 4, (2023) Understanding the Nature of Psychokinesis, Fotini Pallikari, (JAnom) Volume 23(1), pp. 103-131}.

 8. "The RSA finds a highly significant H for experimental and control data.
 This is used to argue for PK-MP correlations between trials".